Wayne82/wayne82.github.io/_drafts/Natural-Language-Processing-Notes-word2vec.md

   * More advanced models like BERT and GPT use context to generate different embeddings for the same word based on its usage (different contexts).

 ## What is Next?
-Now, I feel I am well prepared to continue the courses of [CS224N](https://www.youtube.com/playlist?list=PLoROMvodv4rOaMFbaqxPDoLWjDaRAdP9D), and the next exciting topic is **Attention Mechanism**.
-I am looking forward to learning more about it and how it contributes to the power of modern NLP models like Transformers and LLMs.
+With this foundation, I feel more confident continuing through the rest of the [CS224N courses](https://www.youtube.com/playlist?list=PLoROMvodv4rOaMFbaqxPDoLWjDaRAdP9D).
+The next exciting topic is the **Attention Mechanism**, which plays a central role in modern NLP architectures such as Transformers and LLMs.
+I’m looking forward to exploring how it revolutionized the way machines understand and process language.